expressjs/express/docs/guide.md

     res.render('another-page.ejs');

-Express also provides the _view options_ setting, which is applied each time a view is rendered, so for example if you rarely use layouts you may set:

-	app.set('view options', {
-	  layout: false
-	});
+ To apply application-level locals, or view engine options may be set using _app.local()_ or _app.locals()_, for example if we don't want layouts for most of our templates we may do:

+   app.local('layout', false);

-Which can then be overridden within the _res.render()_ call if need be:
+Which can then be overridden within the _res.render()_ call if desired, and is otherwise functionally equivalent to passing directly to `res.render()`:

     res.render('myview.ejs', { layout: true });